mkdr390/javascript-switch/README.md

 # javascript-switch
-Edge Extension to switch on/off the java-script
+## Edge Extension

+Developers and users can switch JavaScript ON/OFF to block vulnerable JavaScript programs and test accessibility of the website